 There’s something about summer that draws people to the outdoors.
 Everything from dinners, mixers, and weddings find their way outside.
-Unfortunately, it’s hard to keep enough ice on hand in the heat, so we have a few tips for maximizing your ice supply while catering events outdoors.
+Unfortunately, it’s hard to keep enough ice on hand in the heat, so we have tips for maximizing your ice supply while catering events outdoors.

-Ice may not be the talk of a party, but it will quickly will if you run out.
+Ice may not be the talk of a party, but it will quickly will be if you run out.

 There are some hard and fast rules you should follow when providing ice for an outdoor event.

 Make Sure You Have Enough Ice

-You need a plenty of ice to host any event that serves drinks, but it’s even more important if the event is outside.
-The outdoor heat makes people thirsty and ice melts faster, meaning repeat trips to the bar.
+You need plenty of ice to host any event where drinks are served, but it’s even more important if the event is outside.
+The outdoor heat makes ice melt faster and makes people thirsty, meaning repeat trips to the bar.

-As a rule, you should plan on buying one pound of ice per person and multiply that by how long you think your event will last.
+As a rule, you should plan on buying one pound of ice per person and multiply that by how many hours you think your event will last.
 The amount of ice doubles if you plan on catering the event outdoors.

 Put Drinks on Ice Before the Event Starts

-Have you ever been the first one to an outdoor event, reach into a stocked ice bin full of bottles only to find the beverage is still warm?
+Have you ever been the first one to an outdoor event and reached into a stocked ice bin full of bottles only to find the beverage is still warm?

-Ice cools a 12 oz bottle faster than just throwing it in the freezer.
-If you want your beverage nice and cold, it only takes about 15 minutes.
+Ice cools a 12-ounce bottle faster than just throwing it in a fridge.
+If you want your beverage nice and cold, it only takes about 15 minutes to chill on ice.
 For a larger bottle, like a bottle of champagne or 2-liter of soda, it takes 20 to 30 minutes.
 If you are putting a lot of bottles and cans into a large ice bin, 30 minutes should be enough time to make sure all your drinks are ready for guests.

 Pick the Right Type of Ice Cube and Storage